synthesizebio/pysynthbio/usage/gem1.rst

 - ``tissue_ontology_id``: Requires a `UBERON ID <https://www.ebi.ac.uk/ols/ontologies/uberon>`_.

 We highly recommend using the `EMBL-EBI Ontology Lookup Service <https://www.ebi.ac.uk/ols4/>`_ to find valid IDs for your metadata.

+The GEM-1 model has a limited acceptable range of metadata input values.
+If you provide a value that is not in the acceptable range, the API will return an error.